youngde811/Lisa/README.md

 Lisa has just completed a re-home from SourceForge to GitHub.
 Just about every file was touched in some form, and some aspects of the directory structure were reorganized.

-Lisa successfully loads and runs on SBCL 2.4.11, and the Monkey and Bananas test problem completes successfully:
+Lisa successfully loads and runs on SBCL 2.4.11, and the Monkey and Bananas test suite, a classic AI planning problem, completes successfully:

 ```lisp
 CL-USER> (in-package :lisa-mab)